Definition of Simile

 That’s sweetly played in tune.”

-He says that his love is it is a fresh red rose that blossoms in the spring.
+He says that his love is a fresh red rose that blossoms in the spring.

 “I wandered lonely as a cloud